“When the well is dry, we learn the worth of water” ~ Benjamin Franklin

 Surveying is the collection of topographical data points (latitude, longitude, and elevation of the ground) and objects (utilities, landscaping, edge of pavements, etc.).
 These data points are used to create detailed construction plans.

-Soil boring involves drilling a hole into the ground to collect soil and rock samples.
+Soil boring involves drilling a hole into the ground to collect samples of soil and rock.
 This process determines the soil’s physical and chemical properties and assesses the site’s suitability for various engineering needs.
 Soil boring ranges from 15’ to 30’ deep.

 A monitoring well is a hole drilled into the ground to measure water level elevation.
 Pipe jackings are used within the ground or to obtain a representative groundwater sample.
 These temporary wells will be filled once investigations are complete, and the area will be restored to its previous condition.